banner svg (1)

 Adapt your teaching methods

 An inclusive classroom will also challenge educators to incorporate different ways of teaching a lesson to reach all children.
 For example, use books, music, props, posters, videos, and charts.
 You can also find ways to modify or adjust your activities to engage all children.
-For example, if a child is having trouble sitting still during story time, you could give the student a story-related coloring page to work on as they listen to the story.
+For example, if a child is having trouble sitting still during story time, you could give the child a story-related coloring page to work on as they listen to the story.

 Include visual learning aids